ChinaMadlife/PYNQ/docs/source/1_getting_started.rst

 Get the image and prepare the Micro-SD Card
 ----------------------------------------------------

 Preloaded Micro SD cards are available from Digilent.
 If you already have one of these Micro SD card preloaded with the PYNQ-Z1 image, you can skip this step.

-To make your own Micro SD card:
+To make your own PYNQ Micro-SD card:

-* `Download and unnzip the PYNQ-Z1 image <https://files.digilent.com/Products/PYNQ/pynq_z1_image_2016_09_14.zip>`_
+   * `Download and the PYNQ-Z1 image <https://files.digilent.com/Products/PYNQ/pynq_z1_image_2016_09_14.zip>`_ and upzip
    * Write the image to a blank Micro SD card (minimum 8GB recommended)
       * Windows: Use `win32DiskImager <https://sourceforge.net/projects/win32diskimager/>`_
       * Linux/MacOS: Use the built in *dd* command

 For detailed instructions for writing the SD card using different operating systems, see the `Appendix: Writing the SD card image <17_appendix.rst#writing-the-sd-card-image>`_.